openmiblab/ppln-ibeat-totseg/README.md

 conda activate totseg
 ```

-For convenience, define a data variable to point to the *iBEAt_Build* database, so you don't have to type the full path every time:
+For convenience, define a data variable to point to the *iBEAt_Build* database, so you don't have to type the full path every time.
+Make sure to change this path so it points to *your* location of the data:

 ```bash
 $data = "C:\Users\MyUserName\Documents\Data\iBEAt_Build"
 ```

+**Note** This data variable is used in all further commands to avoid that you have to type the full path every time.
+So this variable needs to be created every time you start a new session.

-**Note**: You can use Ctrl+C to interrupt any calculation anytime, but be aware this may corrupt the data you are writing.
+**Note**: In all subsequent steps, you can use Ctrl+C to interrupt any calculation anytime, but be aware this may corrupt the data you are writing.
 After a forced interruption it is best to manually delete the folder you were writing before running the script again.

 ---

 ## Stage 1: Autosegmentation with TotalSegmentator

 This has already been done - no need to run again.
-The script needs some debugging.

 ---
 ## Stage 2: Build mosaic displays of autosegmented organs